wilddeer/Peppermint/README.md

 ##API

-Upon installation Peppermint exposes a set of functions that can be used to controll the slider externally:
+Peppermint exposes a set of functions upon installation.
+These functions can be used to controll the slider externally:

 `slideTo(n)` -- change active slide to `n`;